bmeurant/technical-docs/software-architecture/architectural-patterns/api-gateway.md

 By abstracting the underlying service architecture, the API Gateway simplifies the client-side implementation and [[cohesion-coupling|decouples]] clients from the internal structure of the application.

+> [!NOTE]
+> Ideally, the client should not even know it is talking to a gateway.
+It should feel like calling a single, monolithic API.

 ```mermaid
 graph TD
     subgraph "Client Tier"